UCB-TallerDeDesarrollo/cps-app/README.md

 ### Team

-This application was developed for Systems Engineering students at the [Universidad Católica Boliviana San Pablo](https://www.ucbcba.edu.bo/)
+This application was developed by Systems Engineering students at the [Universidad Católica Boliviana San Pablo](https://www.ucbcba.edu.bo/)

 2016 - Cochabamba, Bolivia